labopm/website/_design-assets/ia.md

 * Section: “Let’s _ _ _ _ Together”

 ## Primary Page: What We Do
-* Section: List summarizing our offerings:
+* Section: List summarizing our offerings
-    * Classes
-    * Partnerships/projects
-    * Events
+* Secondary page: Events
-    * Resources
+* Secondary page: Resources
+    * Section: HCD Guides
 * Secondary Page: Partner with The Lab
     * Section: Partner list
 * Secondary Page: How We Work